MC42/FRCPenultimateManual/README.md

+# Please not is has not been maintained for quite a bit.

 # FRCPenultimateManual
 This manual intends to cover some of the more fine points of FRC, that may not be apparent to the casual viewer, first time student or mentor.

 Document worked on by Teams [1257](http://team1257.org), [2791](https://thebluealliance.com/team/2791), [1228](https://thebluealliance.com/team/1228), [4263](https://thebluealliance.com/team/4263), [612](http://chantillyrobotics.org), [4150](http://thebluealliance.com/team/4150), [5052](https://team5052.com) and [5940](http://www.team5940.org/) as well as members of the [FRC Discord Server](https://www.reddit.com/r/FRC/comments/4s0uf4/frc_discord_server_converse_with_fellow_teams/).